SonderMindOrg/sober_swag/README.md

 The biggest thanks is owed to the [dry-rb](https://github.com/dry-rb) project, upon which the typing of SoberSwag is based.
 On an API design level, much is owed to [blueprinter](https://github.com/procore/blueprinter) for the serializers.
 The idea of a strongly-typed API came from the Haskell framework [servant](https://www.servant.dev/).
-Generating the swagger documenation happens via the use of a catamorphism, which I believe I first really understood thanks to [this medium article by Jared Tobin](https://medium.com/@jaredtobin/practical-recursion-schemes-c10648ec1c29).
+Generating the swagger documentation happens via the use of a catamorphism, which I believe I first really understood thanks to [this medium article by Jared Tobin](https://medium.com/@jaredtobin/practical-recursion-schemes-c10648ec1c29).